swiftlang/swift/docs/CompilerPerformance.md

   4. Add the test to the regression suite.
 If you're testing a case that you have a fix for, commit the case along with the fix as a positive case, that passes (i.e. shows the bug is fixed).
-If you're testing a case you do _not_ yet have a fix for, commit the case with `// RUN: not %scale-test` and leave it as essentially an XFAIL for others to look at.
+If you're testing a case you do _not_ yet have a fix for, add a case with `// RUN: %scale-test --invert-result` and leave it as essentially an XFAIL for others to look at: a test that shows how the current code _scales badly_.

   5. If you did _not_ find a problematic counter, it's still important to write and commit a testcase, since it will be able to catch _future_ regressions